-In September 2011, we entered into a license agreement with SpeeDx Pty Ltd ("SpeeDx") pursuant to which SpeeDx granted us a license in the field of molecular diagnostics.
-Under the agreement we make milestone payments totaling A\$500,000 if certain specified targets are achieved and payments ranging from 5% to 15% of our sales and licensing revenues to SpeeDx.
-Messrs Denver and Jane are directors of the Company and SpeeDx Pty Ltd. PFM Cornerstone Limited, which holds approximately 7% of our shares and of which Messrs Denver and Hanley and Dr. Adam are directors, holds approximately 33% of the issued shares in SpeeDx.
+In September 2011, we entered into a non-exclusive license agreement with SpeeDx Pty Ltd ("SpeeDx") pursuant to which SpeeDx granted us a license to use its proprietary MNAzyme technology in the field of molecular diagnostics.
+Under the agreement we make milestone payments totaling A\$500,000 to SpeeDx if certain specified targets are achieved and royalty payments ranging from 5% to 15% of that portion of our sales and licensing revenues utilising SpeeDx technology.
+Messrs Denver and Jane are directors of the Company and SpeeDx Pty Ltd. PFM Cornerstone Limited, which holds approximately 6% of our shares and of which Messrs Denver and Hanley and Dr. Adam are directors, holds approximately 33% of the issued shares in SpeeDx.
 Talu Ventures Pty Ltd, of which Mr. Jane is a director, is a fund manager for a fund which holds approximately 33% of the issued shares in SpeeDx.